Bangladeshi Canadians

-Bangladeshi Canadians (Canadiens Bangladais, কানাডীয় বাংলাদেশী) are Canadian citizens of Bangladeshi descent, first-generation Bangladeshi immigrants, or descendants of Bangladeshis who immigrated to Canada.
+Bangladeshi Canadians (Canadiens Bangladais, কানাডীয় বাংলাদেশী) are Canadian citizens of Bangladeshi descent, first-generation Bangladeshi immigrants, or descendants of Bangladeshis who immigrated to Canada from East Bengal.
 The term may also refer to people who hold dual Bangladeshi and Canadian citizenship.
+Categorically, Bangladeshi Canadians comprise a subgroup of South Asian Canadians which is a further subgroup of Asian Canadians.